 The Proposal

-Alaska Airlines announces its plan to acquire Hawaiian Airlines, signaling a major consolidation in the US aviation market.
+Alaska Airlines announces its plan to acquire Hawaiian Airlines.

 May 2024